 We carry out our work through research, training, publications and capacity building.
 We have implemented programmes worldwide and collaborate with:

-HRLC has become an internationally recognised human rights institution, amassing a substantial record of achievement in the design and delivery of:
+HRLC has become an internationally recognised human rights institution, amassing a substantial record of achievement in the design and delivery of various programs.

 We have an international reputation in providing short courses, tailored training and capacity building programmes and a summer school, all of which cover contemporary issues and practices in human rights law and criminal law at the national, regional and international level.